First Republic Bank shares plummet, reigniting fears about U.S. banking sector

 As of March 31, the percentage of uninsured deposits at First Republic had shrunk to 27% of total deposits, according to the bank.

-On Tuesday, there was a sharp selloff of First Republic's stock, and on Wednesday, trading was so volatile the New York Stock Exchange halted trading of the bank's shares an astonishing eight times.
+On Tuesday, there was a sharp selloff of First Republic's stock, and on Wednesday, trading was so volatile the New York Stock Exchange halted trading of the bank's shares more than a dozen times.

 For weeks, First Republic has tried over and over again to reassure its customers and investors, to no avail.